MicrosoftDocs/dynamics-365-ai/ai-docs/market-insights/analyze-social-data-using-widgets.md

 ## Define the data set to display on widgets

 Widgets display based on the [data set that you define](use-filters.md) by selecting a search topic or category and by using the filters.
 These filters include the locations, keywords, sentiment values, and so on that you select based on your business requirements.
-Every user of your organization’s [!INCLUDE[pn_netbreeze_short](../includes/pn-social-engagement-short.md)] solution can create data sets.
+Every user of your organization’s [!INCLUDE[Market Insights](../includes/pn-market-insights-short.md)] solution can create data sets.
 However, only Administrators and Power Analysts can [create new search topics](set-up-searches.md).

 ## View the trend values